 Stream Team Field Assistant

 Stephie graduated from the University of Montana with a degree in Wildlife Biology.
 She grew up in Rock creek, Mt. and has spent the majority of her life in the wilderness and the local rivers and streams.
 She enjoys hiking, biking, and just being outside and loves that she can have fun working outside with WEN!
-Stephie started out as an amazing WEN intern, we are happy to have her on the team part time.
+Stephie started out as an amazing WEN intern, we are happy to have her on the team.

 Rennie Winkelman (and Ripley)

 Rennie has been a life-long lover of rivers, fish, bugs, and everything water.
 After moving to Montana from Colorado, she finished her Bachelor’s in Aquatic Wildlife Biology and a Masters in Education from UM.
 She has worked for labs in Montana and Colorado doing fisheries research and aquatic invertebrate identification.
 She brings her aquatic bug expertise as well as a love of working with students to WEN’s programs.
 In her free time she is always accompanied by the best dog, Ripley.
 They love to hike, fish, kayak, garden, and turn over rocks to look for bugs!

 Al started volunteering with WEN in 2008 while attending the University of Montana (studying Geography and GIS).
 Now Al is helping WEN update their website.
 Al currently works for Rhithron Associates as a biological technician and enjoys going to the dog park with Ripley on their lunch breaks.